 - Noncollecting Vendors

 Noncollecting vendors who make $100,000 or more of sales into Vermont in the previous calendar year must file with the Department of Taxes a copy of the notice sent to Vermont purchasers who have made $500 or more of purchases, stating the amount of purchases made from the noncollecting vendor in the previous calendar year.
 Failure to report to the Department will result in a $10 penalty per failure, unless the vendor can show reasonable cause.
 Sec.
 23 (H.516) Act 73.

 - 1099-K Information Reporting

-Existing Vermont reporting requirements regarding IRS form 1099-K are changing to require third-party settlement organizations to report all transactions of a value greater than $600 (instead of $20,000 and over 200 transactions) to the Department of Taxes and to any payee.
+Existing Vermont reporting requirements regarding IRS form 1099-K are changing to require third-party settlement organizations to report all transactions of a value of $600 or greater (instead of $20,000 and over 200 transactions) to the Department of Taxes and to any payee.
 Effective: retroactively to January 1, 2017, and applies to taxable year 2017 and after.
 Secs.
 22, 32(10) (H.516) Act 73.

 - Definitions: Buffer Zones and Farm Buildings

 The definition of “agricultural land” as used for the current use program, was changed to include buffer zones as required by the Agency of Agriculture, Food and Markets.
 The definition of “farm buildings” as used for the current use program was changed to clarify that for a dwelling used for farm employee housing to qualify as a farm building, it must have been used exclusively for farm employee housing during the prior 12 months, not during the preceding tax year.
 Sec.
 11 (H.495) Act 75.

 - Certification for Enrolled Agricultural Land or Buildings